ampproject/amphtml/extensions/amp-story-interactive/README.md

 **Who can I contact if I have any questions?**

 We'll be answering on the Slack channel any questions, or feel free to email [mszylkowski@google.com](mailto:mszylkowski@google.com) for questions or feedback.
 We might update this FAQ with your questions, so everyone wins.
-Also feel free to leave comments on this release, or react with your favorite emoji.

 **Can we branch to different pages based on the option selected?**